theoutfield/sc_sncn_motorcontrol/module_biss/doc/index.rst

 **BiSS** BiSS is an open source digital interface for sensors and actuators.
 BiSS is hardware compatible to the industrial standard SSI (Serial Synchronous Interface).
 The standardization process is coordinated on biss-interface.com_.

-This module (**module_biss**) provides a BiSS server thread which read BiSS sensor data from the encoder and extract position information when called by the client with an interface; and provides an interface for the client to get position from the BiSS server.
+This module (**module_biss**) provides a BiSS service thread which read BiSS sensor data from the encoder and extract position information when called by the client with an interface; and provides an interface for the client to get position from the BiSS service.

 All communication is done by interface communication and client interface calls following a Server-Client scheme.